Agarwalapurva/Covid-19-India-Analysis-Dashboard-Tableau/README.md

-This Tableau dashboard provides an in-depth visual analysis of COVID-19 trends across India.
+This dashboard provides an in-depth visual analysis of COVID-19 trends across India.
 It combines state-wise and demographic data to deliver insights on case distribution, vaccination rollout, death tolls, gender and age-based impact, and testing capacity across the country.

 Key Components